 Yes, you will receive a confirmation message with the exact date and time of your appointment.

 Yes.
 You can view the details of your upcoming appointment and even confirm your appointment.

 Yes, you can cancel appointments up to 36 hours before your appointment.
 If your appointment falls within the next 36 hours, please contact your doctor’s office to cancel your appointment.

-Proxy access can also be used by legal guardians or caregivers with Durable Power of Attorney for healthcare of dependent adults access to sections of their loved ones medical record.
+Proxy access can also be used by legal guardians or caregivers with Durable Power of Attorney for healthcare of dependent adults.

-To obtain Proxy access you will need to request access in person at the clinic.
-An additional Proxy Consent Form must be signed before access will be granted.
+To obtain Proxy access you will need to request access in person at a clinic.
+A Proxy Consent Form must be completed and signed before access will be granted.